Eloco/traefik-ssl-nginx-ssrf/README.md

 # traefik-ssl-nginx-ssrf
-quick add ssl to nginx(or any other conainer), and use nginx to SSRF
+quick add ssl to nginx(or any other conainer), and use nginx do SSRF stuff

 test
 ```